The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 #10.
 University of Chicago

-The University of Chicago, Chicago United States
+The University of Chicago, Chicago, United States

-Established in 1856, the University of Chicago is a private research university based in the urban center of Chicago, the third most populous city in the United States.
+Established in 1856, the University of Chicago is a private research university based in the urban centre of Chicago, the third most populous city in the United States.
 Outside of the Ivy League, Chicago is one of America’s top universities and holds top-ten positions in various national and international rankings.

 Beyond the arts and sciences, Chicago has a glowing reputation for its professional schools, including the Pritzker School of Medicine, the Booth School of Business, and the Harris School of Public Policy Studies.
 The University of Chicago alumni are responsible for the development of many academic disciplines, such as sociology, economics, law, and literary criticism.

 The college’s crest sees a phoenix rising from the ashes, a reference to the fire, foreclosure, and demolition of the Old University of Chicago campus, with the current University of Chicago emerging triumphantly in its place in 1890.
-The old university was founded through a land endowment from the controversial senator Stephen Douglas, a supporter of slavery who authored the Kansas-Nebraska act.
+The old university was founded through a land endowment from the controversial senator Stephen Douglas, a supporter of slavery who authored the Kansas-Nebraska Act.
 By contrast, the new University of Chicago was co-educational and funded through donations from wealthy Chicagoans and the oil magnate John D. Rockefeller.

 Today, the University of Chicago has approximately 16,000 students enrolled, with a male-to-female ratio of 56:44.
 A quarter of all students hail from overseas, a nod to the institution’s progressive credentials.

-Notable faculty members past and present include 29 Nobel laureates and former US president Barack Obama.
+Notable faculty members, past and present, include 29 Nobel laureates and former US President Barack Obama.
 Illustrious alumni come in practically every field, including the novelists Philip Roth and Saul Bellow, political movers and shakers such as pollster Nate Silver and Obama strategist David Axelrod, pioneering balloonist Jeannette Piccard, and the fictional archaeologist Indiana Jones.